andreedusilva/cne_ansible_installer/README.md

-### Oracle Linux Cloud Native Environment Installer
+### Cloud Native Environment Ansible Installer

-- Expects Oracle Linux 8u3 or higher hosts
+- Expects Oracle Linux 8u3 or higher hosts with python3 installed

-These playbooks deploy an OLCNE version 1.3.x on top of 2 hosts/VMs (minimum).
+These playbooks deploy an OCNE version 1.3.x on top of 2 hosts/VMs (minimum).
-To use them, first edit the `hosts` inventory file to contain the hostnames of the machines on which you want OLCNE deployed.
+To use them, first edit the `hosts` inventory file to contain the hostnames of the machines on which you want OCNE deployed.

 You need to add at least a worker and master node.
 The API-Server may be the same as the master node.

 There is an example of `hosts` file:

-    # OLCNE API Server
+    # OCNE API Server
     api-server  ansible_host=api-server.inat.leao.pro.br

     # Kubernetes Master